Executive Committee Members

 Rabbi Richard A. Block

 Rick was ordained at Hebrew Union College – Jewish Institute of Religion, which subsequently awarded him an honorary doctorate.
-Newsweek has recognized Rick as “one of the top 25 pulpit rabbis in America.”
+Newsweek recognized Rick as “one of the top 25 pulpit rabbis in America.”
 Prior to his rabbinical studies, he graduated with honors from the Wharton School of the University of Pennsylvania and from Yale Law School, where he was an editor of the Yale Law Journal.
-He is the author of numerous publications and is the Immediate Past President of the Central Conference of American Rabbis (CCAR), which represents more than 2000 Reform Rabbis throughout North America and beyond.
-Having long admired Everett, Rick is delighted to be related to him and Mary by the marriage of his and Susie’s son, Zach, to their niece, Rachel, and to have celebrated with them the birth of Zach and Rachel’s two delicious sons, Solomon and Walter.
+He is the author of numerous publications and is a Past President of the Central Conference of American Rabbis (CCAR), which represents more than 2000 Reform Rabbis throughout North America and beyond.
+Having long admired Everett, Rick is delighted to be related to him and Mary by the marriage of his and and his wife, Susie’s son, Zach, to their niece, Rachel, and to have celebrated with them the birth of Zach and Rachel’s two delicious sons, Solomon and Walter.

 Rabbi Jerome Davidson